turboapps/docs/deploying/to_turbo_server/g-turbo_plugin_and_turbo_console.md

 ##### XClient file

 The XClient file is an XML file that provides information about applications that are registered to the user's machine.
-Registering and applications can be done using the SpoonReg command line tool (Register Virtual Applications in the Windows Shell), through the Turbo Console by clicking "Add to Start Menu" (Using the Turbo Console), or through the Turbo JavaScript API.
+Registering and applications can be done using the SpoonReg command line tool (Register Virtual Applications in the Windows Shell), through the Turbo Launcher by clicking "Add to Start Menu" (Using the Turbo Launcher), or through the Turbo JavaScript API.

 **File location**